krystalsavv/Architecture-Mining/README.md

 This project aims to provide an architecture mining tool that reconstructs a system software architecture from C++ source code based on program class relationships.
 The architecture miner consists of two tools: the dependency graph generator, which extracts the dependencies between classes from source code, represents them as a graph and stores them in JSON format, and the graph visualizer, which takes a dependency graph, analyzes it, and renders it, to represent the software architecture of the given system.

-This tool was developed for my MCs thesis at Computer Science Department of University of Crete.
+This tool was developed for my master thesis at Computer Science Department of University of Crete.
 The thesis is available here: *It will be available very soon.*

 ## **Dependency Graph Generator**
 ### **Third-party dependencies**